TS-7553-V2-Sandbox

 Watchdog

-The TS-7553-V2 implements a WDT inside the supervisory microcontroller.
+The TS-7553-V2 implements a WDT (watch dog timer) inside the supervisory microcontroller.
 A standard kernel WDT driver is in place that feeds the WDT via the I2C bus.
-As soon as the kernel starts it will start the WDT and feed it on 30 second timeouts every 15 seconds.
-If a userspace application opens and uses the watchdog file the kernel will stop auto-feeding and the user application is now responsible for feeding the WDT.
+As soon as the kernel starts, it will start the WDT and feed it on 30 second timeouts every 15 seconds.
+If a userspace application opens and uses the watchdog file, the kernel will stop auto-feeding, and the user application is now responsible for feeding the WDT.
 The kernel driver supports the "Magic Close" feature of the WDT.
-This means that a 'V' character must be fed in to the watchdog file before the file is closed in order to disable the WDT.
-If this does not happen then the WDT is not stopped and it will continue it's countdown.
+This means that a 'V' character must be fed into the watchdog file before the file is closed in order to disable the WDT.
+If this does not happen, then the WDT is not stopped and it will continue its countdown.
 Additionally, if the kernel is compiled with CONFIG_WATCHDOG_NOWAYOUT then the WDT can never be stopped once it is started at boot.

 See the Linux WDT API documentation for more information.